NickRPGreen/Metal-Gear-Ghost-Babel-Autosplitter/README.md

 - IGT and RTA are seperated.
 IGT is the tracked time throughout, whilst RTA is just shown for reference

 ## Not Yet Tested
-- EU version of Ghost Babel on bgb.exe
-- Any other Gameboy emulators legal for speedrunning
+- Any other Gameboy emulators legal for speedrunning (will not work in current format)
 - Any unwanted occurances of the splitter Starting, Splitting or Resetting

 ## Desirables